bhauman/figwheel-main/docs/README.md

 The reload hooks will be called before and after every hot code reload.

-## Quick way for experienced devs to understand the command line options
+## Quick way to understand the command line options

-You can supply a `-pc` or `--pprint-config` flag to `figwheel.main` and it will print out the computed configuration instead of running the command.
+If you supply a `-pc` or `--pprint-config` flag to `figwheel.main`, it will not execute the command.
+It will instead print out the computed configuration.

 For example: